Drug information

 Locations: Australia, Denmark, Norway, United States

 Selected Study Results: Results published in Nature Medicine (2023) and presented at CROI 2023 showed that the groups receiving dual bNAb treatment had a significant delay in the time to viral rebound during an analytical treatment interruption of ART, as compared to groups receiving placebos only or lefitolimod plus placebo.
-The addition of lefitolimod to dual bNAb treatment did not confer any additional effect on viral control compared to dual bNAb treatment alone.19,20
+The addition of lefitolimod to dual bNAb treatment did not have any additional effect on viral control compared to dual bNAb treatment alone.17,18

 Study Name: NCT03719664